lattice-analyzer/CoNAN/Readme.md

 ---

-# Compiler.py
+# Compiler

-The compiler extracts algebra structure directly from multiplication routines written in a restricted bilinear form.
+The compiler extracts the algebraic structure directly from the multiplication rules.

-The compiler supports:

----

-The compiler parses the multiplication rule symbolically and reconstructs the full algebra structure tensor.

 ---